 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What is a toner cartridge and its role in laser printers?
+What is the role of a toner cartridge in a laser printer?

 Open an interactive chat with Bash